 In “The Rise of Artificial Intelligence Makes Emotional Intelligence More Important” by Megan Beck and Barry Libert the authors make a strong case that skills like persuasion, social understanding, and empathy are going to become differentiators as artificial intelligence and machine learning take over our other tasks.

 March 6th, 2017

 Reading “Understanding Different Negotiating Styles” by Katie Shonk from the Harvard Law School Program on Negotiation blog, it struck me that I wanted to share with you another way to look at negotiating styles other than the way these were explained.
 She categorizes negotiating styles as individualistic, cooperators, competitives, and altruists and she offers some interesting statistics.
 She has some very good insights and I recommend her article, however, I want to present some information for you from a different perspective.

 February 27th, 2017

 In this article from the Harvard Law School Program on Negotiation the authors offer insight on “Managing Your Counterparts Satisfaction”.
 This is a key concept to have both parties feel as if the negotiation was truly a win-win for both parties.
 The autho

 February 20th, 2017

-In this article from the Program on Negotiation from the Harvard Law School Katie Shock offers some interesting ideas for consideration.
-Her four key points are:
+In this article by Katie Shonk from the Program on Negotiation at the Harvard Law School Blog offers three very good reasons why negotiations fail.
+These are: